Toast-Wallet/docs/docs/what-is-toast-wallet.md

 - Toast Wallet was legitimate, well-regarded, and open-source.
 - It is discontinued but your XRP is safe on the ledger if you still have your credentials.
 - "Toast Plus" and several clone websites are **not** Toast Wallet and have stolen real money.
-- toastwallet.com is currently unavailable — the Windows and Mac desktop installers are the working official path today.
+- Toast Wallet has no official website — this GitHub organization is the only official presence, and the Windows, macOS, and Linux desktop installers are the working official path today.

 ---